 The enclosure must be properly grounded with a quality earth ground.
 16 gauge, stranded wire is recommended.
+For US and Canada installation, the internal ground terminal on the enclosure must be used.
+Use of the external ground terminal is optional.

-Signal and Serial Communication Wiring
+Signal Wiring

-For signal and serial communication wiring, the recommended wire gauge is 18 to 22 AWG.
+For signal wiring the recommended wire gauge is 18 to 22 AWG.
 Always use twisted pair shielded cable.
+Cable shields should be connected to a good earth ground at one end only.